Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/3_rag-dialogue-routing-chatbot.md

 - `RAG` state is used when we need to use retrievable information in specific documents to respond to the user query.
 - `QA` state is used when the given context is enough for an answer.

-Next, we'll a new node to our graph called `router`.
+Next, we'll add a new node to our graph called `router`.
 The `router` node is responsible for determining which type of model (RAG or QA) should be used to handle the query.

 ```jac
 node Router {